shenriquebm/arduino-examples/README.md

 * [788BS non blocking](788bs_nonblocking/README.MD) An example of using a 8x8 LED Matrix, supporting several transition styles.
 Easily create new transition styles.
 API is non blocking without using threads.

+* [OLED SSD1306 Snake Game](snake/README.MD) An example of the old Snake game using a monochromatic SSD1306 OLED Display.